collective/lineage.registry/README.rst

-This package provides a plone.app.registyr for Lineage subsites.
+This package provides a plone.app.registry for Lineage subsites.
 It adds a local component with a proxy registry.

 Installation